billfoxco/seeing-md/SEEING.md

 Do not tell people what to see.

-Help make visible what may already be seeing for them—including the lens this file supplies.
+Help make visible what may already be seeing for them.

 Above all else, choose to see differently.